 Not without reason, numerous scientific studies show that nothing bonds people like sharing a bottle of red.
 The Blind Wine Waiter is a real treat for teams that face communication issues at the workplace and want to loosen up with each other.

-In this game, a team of six should find, uncork and pour a bottle of wine into a glass with one person acting as the leader and the rest as waiters.
+In this game, a team of six should find, uncork, and pour a bottle of wine into a glass, with one person acting as the leader and the rest as waiters.
 The team gets one wine bottle, one glass and one corkscrew.
 Each waiter carries out no more than one element of the challenge and all of them are blindfolded.
-All elements are hidden in the room and should be founded by the waiters.
+All elements are hidden in the room and should be discovered by the waiters.
 The challenge is that each team member can perform only one task with just one hand.
 For instance, if someone has found the bottle, they can’t go and find the glass too.
 The game is over when the leader drinks the served wine from the glass.

 Let us guess

 This game is a version of the classic game of charades and one of the best for virtual team building games.
 All participants are divided into small teams of 5–7 people.
 One person should demonstrate a random object to their group that doesn’t know what this object is, without speaking.
 The group guesses the name of the object and gets a point for each right answer.
 The team with the highest score wins.